marcinja/bitcoin-core-review/net-refactor-16202.md

 hmm last night I was confused at how `m_deserializer->Read` was getting everything. its in a while loop: while there are bytes remaining

+## Review Club homework

+1: I will ACK

+2. this PR is an essential step to getting p2p message v2. adding v2 will now mean just adding a V2TransportDeserializer

+3. the first commit splits up deserialization of messages from CNode's message container

+4. answered above

+5. The Adapter pattern AKA a Wrapper acts as a translation layer between 2 incompatible interfaces.
+In this case V2 transport will not be directly deserializable into CNetMessage.